-SENSORIAL ESTATES CONJURES THE EVOCATIVE SMELLS OF THE 'FRAGRANT HARBOUR', AND EXPLORES HOW THEY REAWAKEN EMOTIONS FROM THE DISTANT PAST.
+SENSORIAL ESTATES CONJURED THE EVOCATIVE SMELLS OF THE 'FRAGRANT HARBOUR', AND EXPLORED HOW THEY REAWAKEN EMOTIONS FROM THE DISTANT PAST.

-Passing through the Sensorial Estates pavilion, visitors can open boxes of objects infused with Hong Kong aromas and smell the scratch-and-sniff wallpaper, breathing in scents indelibly associated with Hong Kong, such as opium, egg tarts, incense or the roast ducks that hang in rows in the windows of street restaurants and tea cafes.
-“Every time I smell that scent,” says co-chair Wendy W Fok, “no matter where it is or what I’m doing, the emotional state it generates is the same.
+Passing through the Sensorial Estates pavilion, visitors opened boxes of objects infused with Hong Kong aromas and smelt the scratch-and-sniff wallpaper, breathing in scents indelibly associated with Hong Kong, such as opium, egg tarts, incense or the roast ducks that hang in rows in the windows of street restaurants and tea cafes.
+“Every time I smell that scent,” said co-chair Wendy W Fok, “no matter where it is or what I’m doing, the emotional state it generates is the same.
 I could become a completely different person, have my DNA warped somehow, and that sensorial estate would still be there in my memory.”

 - Design Team: WE-DESIGNS, LAByrinth PROJECT